masaba/masaba.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
 I'm Mika.
-I am a developmental cognitive scientist studying how children build self-representations through their social interactions, and the consequences of these processes on their behaviors and motivation.
-Basically, I want to know how children answer: Who am I, and who do you think I am?
+I'm a developmental psychologist curious about how children learn about the social world.
+In particular, much of my research has focused on how children build representations of individuals (including themselves) and social groups (including their own).
+What I am most excited about is how these representations shape real-world behaviors and outcomes, e.g., in educational contexts.

-I'm an NSF-funded postdoctoral fellow in the Department of Psychology at Yale University working with [Julia Leonard](https://jlnrd.github.io/) and [Julian Jara-Ettinger](https://compdevlab.yale.edu/).
+I am currently an NSF-funded postdoctoral fellow in the Department of Psychology at Yale University working with [Julia Leonard](https://jlnrd.github.io/) and [Julian Jara-Ettinger](https://compdevlab.yale.edu/).
 I received my Ph.D in August 2021 in the Department of Psychology at Stanford University, where I primarily worked with [Hyowon Gweon](https://web.stanford.edu/~hyo/Home.html).
 Many years ago, I received my BA in [Neuroscience](https://www.wellesley.edu/neuroscience) from Wellesley College.

 You can reach me at: mika.asaba [at] yale.edu.